iamaldonado/START_Summer24/CarlosMarquez/RunOffCluster/README.md

 	source manyjobs.sh
 ```

-In the first part we are creating a loop with the "for", this will start at 0 and will go up to 20.
-Because with this we will be mapping all the lists that we create with the command "ls".
+In the first part we are creating a loop with the `for`, this will start at 0 and will go up to 20.
+Because with this we will be mapping all the lists that we create with the command `ls`.

 ```ruby
 	#!/bin/sh